bassantgz30/BGZ30/README.md

 ![Django](https://img.shields.io/badge/-Django-222222?style=flat&logo=django)

 ### ⚡ Fun fact:
-Converting a list of strings into a single character is possible! sounds wierd?
+Converting a list of strings into a single character is possible! sounds weird?

 Here is the Python pseudocode for "str_to_char" function :smiley: